-While Camelot prepares to celebrate peace with Mercia's visiting prince Bayard, Nimueh forges a poisoned chalice and places it at the royal table where Arthur is to have his cup filled by Merlin.
-Then the sorceress warns the page-magician, blaming Bayard, so king Uther makes Merlin test the drink from the goblet (as he is a 'disposable' servant).
-Gaius diagnoses a fatal poison; the only cure is from a flower which grows only in certain caves, but the perilous journey to it may take too long.
-Arthur bravely rides, although Uther forbids him to 'risk a king' for a pawn.
-Nimueh plays the local damsel in distress and guide, to make sure Arthur is fully exposed to horrible monsters; but even on his deathbed Merlin conjures a magical aid.
-When Arthur brings the flower, Uther jails his disobedient heir and refuses to have it brought to Gaius, but now, courtier ingenuity helps out endangered magic.
+While Camelot prepares to celebrate peace with Mercia's visiting Lord Bayard, Nimueh situates a poisoned chalice at the royal table, where Arthur is to have it filled by Merlin.
+She then warns the unwary wizard of it, blaming Bayard.
+As expected, Merlin acts promptly to save his prince.
+Displeased and unsure, King Uther makes Merlin - a "disposable" servant - test the drink from the goblet, which Merlin does and collapses.
+Gaius diagnoses a fatal poison whose only cure comes from a flower that grows only in certain caves.
+The perilous journey to it may take too long.
+Although Uther forbids him to 'risk a king' for a pawn, Arthur bravely rides.
+Nimueh plays the local damsel-in-distress-turned-guide to make sure Arthur is fully exposed to horrible monsters.
+Even from his deathbed, Merlin conjures magical aid.
+When Arthur brings back the flower, Uther jails his disobedient heir and refuses to have it brought to Gaius, which calls for courtier ingenuity to come through for the endangered ...
 Written by

 Did You Know?

 Merlin is wearing a funny hat and a whole costume like many other late medieval times court jesters across Europe, yet the story is set in the 6th century when court jesters with such costumes didn't existed yet.
 See more